sillydan1/sci/README.md

  - `java` slow devtime, bloated.
 No.
  - `rust` slow devtime (not familiar), great tooling, too many risks for a first prototype.
 No.
  - `shell` quick, easy, instant spaghetti.
 No.

+I choose `c`!

+I also choose `Makefile`s! - Just to force myself to use another build system than CMake!
+If you want `compile_commands.json` files, you should use [bear](https://github.com/rizsotto/Bear) as it works well

+### Progress
+ - [ ] Zeroth things first, let's create a simple CLI application with `--verbosity VAL` and `--help` options.
+ - [ ] First things first, let's implement something that reacts when some provided file changes.